← Back to Blog

 • Produces lasting change rather than symptom management alone

 The right treatment depends on the severity of your symptoms, your personal preferences, and your clinical picture.
-A licensed mental health professional can help you make an informed decision.
+A licensed mental health professional like Fram Sarkari at Serene Minds Psychotherapy can help you make an informed decision.
+Call (786) 972-7110.

 What About Postpartum Anxiety?

-When to Seek Professional Support for Postpartum Depression
+When Should You Seek Professional Support for Postpartum Depression?

 • Your symptoms have persisted for more than two weeks after birth